SatherWS/Micro-Cloud/README.md

 ## Project Details
 This GitHub repository contains source code for project management software.
 It's a intranet web application to be used for task delegation, task management, general note taking and more.
 This project is currently a work in progress, in the future this site may be publicly hosted.

+*Note to self (git related) 08/24/2020*
-*Note: in VSCode select `push to -> origin` to push to latest_features branch*
+In VSCode select `push to -> origin` to push to latest_features branch.

-Otherwise if you simply select push a new branch called `Features2` is created for some reason.
+Otherwise if you simply select `push` a new branch called `Features2` is created for some reason.

 ### How to run locally w/ Docker
 1. Learn how to do this soon